tikv/website/content/docs/5.1/deploy/configure/titan.md

    ```

     {{< info >}}
-Make sure you have already enabled Titan when using this command.
+When using this command, make sure you have already enabled Titan.
     {{< /info >}}

 2. Wait until the number of blob files reduces to 0.
-Also, you can accelerate it by `tikv-ctl compact-cluster`.
+You can also accelerate it by `tikv-ctl compact-cluster`.

-3. In the TiKV configuration file, set `rocksdb.titan.enabled=false`, and then restart TiKV.
+3. Set `rocksdb.titan.enabled=false` in the TiKV configuration file, and then restart TiKV.